jro31/jethro-codes/_articles/my-story.md

 As I'll continue to say, you don't improve at anything by being comfortable.
 You've got to challenge yourself and to push yourself to breaking-point to know what you're capable of, and that's what this bootcamp did.

-But when I looked back over it, and what I'd learned in just two months, I couldn't help but think... _'well that was [effective].'_
+But when I looked back over it, where my goal had been to come here and to learn as much as possible, I couldn't help but think... _'well it worked.'_

 ## The job hunt